dsoto/ensp-202-notes/place-value.md

 - $8^0 = 1$
 - $8^1 = 8$
 - $8^2 = 64$

+## Binary representation

+A base 2 system is the basis for computer representations of numbers.

+The computer performs all calculations in binary and then converts to decimal.

+## Hexadecimal representation

+This is a base sixteen representation.
+It includes the letters A, B, C, D, E, and F to represent 10, 11, 12, 13, 14, and 15.

+You may see this if you have worked with computer colors for websites or graphic design.

+# Hand Calculation Algorithms

+The techniques you learned to add, subtract, multiply, and divide numbers exploit the place value system.

+Imagine multiplication if you had only tally marks or stones as a representation.
+To multiply 5 by 6, you would make five piles of six stones and then carefully count all 30 stones to arrive at your answer.
+Any multiplication resulting in an impractical number of stones would be beyond your capability.

 ## Visualization of multiplication areas
 See written notes